 A new wave of text-to-speech AI is set to transform the security landscape.
-Here’s how Nuance’s biometric security innovations provide the most effective protection against synthetic voice attacks—with a 99% detection rate for synthetic speech.
+Here’s how Nuance’s biometric security innovations combine to provide the most effective protection against synthetic voice attacks—with a 99% detection rate for synthetic speech.

 The rapid advancements in AI we’ve seen over the last few months are sending shockwaves through many industries, as leaders try to sift through the hype to understand the true future impact of emerging technologies.
 For many security professionals, the development of AI models that can generate synthetic voices using short samples of source audio has raised concerns about the efficacy of biometric authentication.